≡ Menu

 Writing a focused resume is your first step to a new teaching job.
 Writing a compelling and unique resume will be the initial stage of your job search.
 There are right and wrong ways to write a resume for a teaching position.

-If you aren’t sure of the proper way to write a resume, you can review the tips below or check out the A to Z resume writing tips for teachers.
+If you are unsure how to write a resume correctly, review the tips below or check out the A to Z resume writing tips for teachers.

-Ensure your resume looks professional, and contains all pertinent information, and is easy to read.
+Ensure your resume looks professional, contains all pertinent information, and is easy to read.

 A Resume Should be Precise and Organized: